Thinking About an Internship at DFPS?

 Does my internship have to fulfill an official curriculum requirement?

 Yes.
-If you will not be fulfilling a practicum or receiving course credit, please learn more about our wide range of volunteer opportunities.
+If you will not be fulfilling a practicum or receiving course credit, please visit www.dfps.state.tx.us/volunteer for a wide range of volunteer opportunities.